The Staggered Fermion for the Gross-Neveu Model at Non-zero Temperature and Density: Simulation results

 For finite $N_f=2,6,12$, the hybrid Monte Carlo method was used to study the symmetry breaking and symmetry restoration \cite{Hands_9206024}\cite{Kogut_9904008}.
 The Monte Carlo results for $N_f=12$ is consistent with those obtained from the correction of mean field theory to order $1/N_f^2$.
 The staggered fermion of Gross-Neveu model with $N_f$ flavors is equivalent to the Wilson-like fermion (4 Dirac components) with $2N_f$ flavors.
 To avoid the sign problem in the hybrid Monte Carlo method, $N_f$ must be even.

 For the 3+1d Gross-Neveu model, we also calculate the dependence of $\Sigma$ on the coupling and chemical potential at different temperature.
 Figure \ref{gap_9} shows the value of $\Sigma$ depending on the coupling for the vanishing chemical potential.
 Compared to Figure \ref{gap_8} for the 2+1d model, the critical coupling becomes smaller.
 Moreover, the dependence of $\Sigma$ on the temperature is less sensitive.
-Figure \ref{gap_10_11} shows the dependence of $\Sigma$ on the chemical potential at the coupling $1/g^2=0.55$ for the 2+1d and 3+1d Gross-Neveu model.
-For the same coupling $1/g^2=0.58$, the critical coupling for the 3+1d model is smaller than those for the 2+1d Gross-Neveu model.
+Figure \ref{gap_10_11} shows the dependence of $\Sigma$ on the chemical potential at the coupling $1/g^2=0.58$ for the 2+1d and 3+1d Gross-Neveu model, the critical chemical potential is smaller for the 2+1d model than those for the 3+1d model.